 Laurence joined Watsi on November 4th, 2014.
-Six years ago, Laurence became the 349th member to automatically support a new Watsi patient every month.
-Since then, 5,659 more people have become monthly donors!
-Laurence's most recent donation traveled 8,800 miles to support Vann, a construction worker from Cambodia, to fund fracture repair hardware removal.
+Six years ago, Laurence joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Laurence's most recent donation traveled 8,800 miles to support Im, a woman from Cambodia, to fund surgery for an infection on her foot.

 Vann is a 23-year-old construction worker from Cambodia.
 His favorite activities are watching television, listening to music, growing vegetables, and feeding the farm animals nearby his house.
 Seven months ago, Vann was in a motorcycle accident and fractured his right leg.
 He was treated at a hospital in the city where his leg was fixed with external hardware to help his injuries heal.
 Now, he cannot afford further treatment, and he still experiences pain and is unable to walk without support.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On February 24th, Vann will undergo a hardware removal procedure, which will cost $230.
 Treatment will allow for Vann to walk easily again without any support, and he will be able to return to work again.
 "I hope that my bones will heal completely and I will no longer have any pain and can walk and return to work again to make a living," he shared.